lvieirajr/mongorest/README.md

         }

 First we created our Book collection, that inherited from the `Collection` class. <br />
-We added a meta to specify the required and optional fields, and their types.
+We added a `meta` to specify the required and optional fields, and their types. <br />

     from mongorest.resource import (